 Or, if you’re looking to extend your road trip, you can drive to Miami from where you live.
 Don’t forget to check out my road trip packing list and make sure you have these 20 items before starting your amazing adventure!

-While you can easily spend a full week in Miami, you’ll have to condense your trip to just the town’s highlights if you want to have time to see the rest of what Florida has to offer.
+While you can easily spend a full week in this Sunshine State’s bustling city, you’ll have to condense your trip to just one day in Miami or two days maximum if you want to have time to see the rest of what Florida has to offer.
 You can explore Little Havana, peruse the pieces at the Vizcaya Museum and Gardens, and suntan at South Beach during your two days in Miami.

 - Wynwood Walls